xcart/xcart-docs/_pages/kb_en/modules/amazon_pay/getting_started_with_amazon_pay.md

     *   {% link "Configuring the Amazon Pay addon" ref_0UssH5KP %}

 7. In Seller Central, configure your instant notification settings (IPN):

-    Under "Settings" -> "Integration Settings", enter your **Merchant URL**.
+    Under **"Settings"** -> **"Integration Settings"**, enter your **Merchant URL**.
 The Sandbox and Production accounts each have separate values for this setting, so you must switch the view using the drop-down box at the top of the screen to set both.
 The URL you'll need to enter is `httрs://<YOUR_XCART_STORE>/cart.php?target=amazon_checkout&isipn=Y` (HTTPS is required when you configure your IPN URL for the production account.
 HTTP is only allowed for testing since no private customer data is passed in test mode).

-8. If you wish to use your own graphics (company logo) in the pop-up window where buyers will sign in to Amazon Pay, upload the image in Seller Central (This is called "Pop-up Window Banner" under "Settings" -> "Integration Settings").
+8. If you wish to use your own graphics (company logo) in the pop-up window where buyers will sign in to Amazon Pay, upload the image in Seller Central (This is called "Pop-up Window Banner" under **"Settings"** -> **"Integration Settings"**).
 Banner images must be 520 pixels wide by 50 pixels tall, and they must have no animation.
 Image files should be in .jpg or .gif format.

 9. Test your setup in Sandbox mode.
 You can use the test account you set up earlier.
 We recommend trying out both your customer-facing checkout flow as well as order management to get a feel for how orders are processed.

 10. Once you’re ready to go live with your Amazon Pay addon, switch the addon to production mode by setting its Operation mode to "Live", and you should be ready to go.

 11. Order Management

      You manage orders entirely within X-Cart’s order management interface, as you would with a standard credit card payment gateway.
-There's no need to process the orders via Amazon's Seller Central website as with Checkout by Amazon.
+There's no need to process orders via Amazon's Seller Central website as with Checkout by Amazon.

 _Related pages:_